Bringing neuroscience out of the laboratory and into the concert hall.

 This ancestral function may lie in the period of time we spend in anticipation of the “chill-inducing” part of the music.
 As we wait, our brains are busy predicting the future and release dopamine.
 Evolutionarily speaking, being able to predict what will happen next is essential for survival.

 “We want to measure how cerebral and physiological activities of multiple participants are coupled in natural, social musical settings,” Chabin says.
 “Musical pleasure is a very interesting phenomenon that deserves to be investigated further, in order to understand why music is rewarding and unlock why music is essential in human lives.”

 How the study was done:

 The study was carried out on 18 healthy participants — 11 female and 7 male.
 Participants were recruited through posters on the campus and university hospital.
-They had a mean age of 40 years, were sensitive to musical reward, and frequently experienced chills.
+They had a mean age of 40 years, were sensitive to musical rewards, and frequently experienced chills.
 They had a range of musical abilities.

-A high-density EEG scan was conducted as participants listened to 15 minutes of 90 s excerpts of their most enjoyable musical pieces.
+A high-density EEG scan was conducted as participants listened to 15 minutes of 90-second excerpts of their most enjoyable musical pieces.
 While listening, participants were told to rate their subjectively felt pleasure and indicate when they felt “chills”.
 In total, 305 chills were reported, each lasting, on average, 8.75 s.
 These findings implied increased brain activity in regions previously linked to musical pleasure in PET and fMRI studies.